ABorrel/CompDESC/README.md

 - 9-10-19: Update table of atomic property and fix bug cleanning process
 - 9-12-19: Fix minor bug and optimize speed
 - 9-17-19: Change import and PNG file to server version
+- 11-6-19: Change the path of the xml for the fp in OPERA run

 # Dependancies
 Development in python3.6 with